BVK23/Beam_ETL_UKProp/README.md

 Repository for Apache Beam ETL project on HM Land Registry Price Paid Data.

+The HM Land Registry Price Paid Data set is a valuable resource containing comprehensive information about property transactions in the United Kingdom.
+Analyzing this dataset can offer insights into real estate trends, market dynamics, and property valuation.
+However, working with big data sets like this requires an efficient and scalable ETL (Extract, Transform, Load) pipeline.

 ## [ETL 1](https://github.com/BVK23/Beam_ETL_UKProp/tree/main/ETL%201)

 Pipeline to transform and load Historical [Price Paid data](https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads#single-file) in MongoDB Database.